 - What to wear at night and in inclement weather to be visible, and stay warm and dry;

 And a whole lot more!
 Additional information and smart bicycling tips can be found on the WABA website.

-Capital Bikeshare strongly encourages the use of a helmet while cycling.
-You have the option to purchase a Capital Bikeshare branded helmet at the time of initial membership purchase, or when changing or renewing an existing membership.
-Additionally, you may stop in at one of many local and participating stores and show your membership key or daily receipt to receive a 10% discount on a helmet.
+While personal helmets are not provided by Capital Bikeshare, their use is strongly encouraged.
+Stop in at one of many local and participating stores and show your membership key or daily receipt to receive a 10% discount on a helmet.